JeremyAnsel/xwa_hooks/xwa_hook_time/zip/readme.txt

 At offset 001017, replace 25FFFF0000 with E8046F1A00.
 At offset 00193A, replace 66817DFCDE00752B with E8E1651A00909090.

 *** Usage ***

 To define the duration of an animation frame for explosions, set the ExplosionAnimationTimeFrame setting in "hook_time.cfg".
 The setting is an integer value.
 The default value is 60.
 To define the duration of an animation frame for small debris, set the SmallDebrisAnimationTimeFrame setting in "hook_time.cfg".
 The setting is an integer value.
 The default value is 60.
 See "hook_time.cfg"

+Press Ctrl+Q to speed up the time.
+Press Ctrl+A to slow down the time.

 *** Credits ***